Unify Cloud Service Terms

 11. Changes to this AUP

-You are encouraged to periodically review this AUP.
-Unify may occasionally update this AUP to reflect customer feedback, changes in Circuit, and updates to Applicable Laws.
-Prior to making such changes effective, Unify will notify you and your organization in advance through the Customer Contact and the Circuit Tenancy Administrator by posting a notice on the Circuit login page.
-Unify will provide a link under which you can review the updated statement.
-Depending on your or your organization’s settings, Unify may instead, or in addition, send a notification email, and/or post a message inside Circuit.
-These notification(s) will be made independent of, and do not intend to limit, any notification procedure agreed with your organization in the Agreement.
+Unify encourages you to periodically review this AUP.
+This AUP may occasionally be updated to reflect customer feedback, changes in Unify Cloud Services, and updates to Applicable Laws.
+Prior to making such changes effective, You and your organization will be notified in advance through the Customer Contact and the Unify Cloud Services Tenancy Administrator by posting a notice on the Unify Cloud Services login page.
+You will be provided with a link under which You can review the updated statement.
+Depending on your or your organization’s settings, your Contracting Party may instead, or in addition, send a notification email, and/or post a message inside Unify Cloud Services.
+These notification(s) will be made independent of, and do not intend to limit, any notification procedure agreed with your organization in the Cloud Services Agreement.